larammerce/docs/8.x/getting-started/contributing.md

 ### Start to code

-For this purpose, in this section, to better understand you, The larammerce team will go through the steps of creating a task with you in this section.
+For this purpose, in this section, to better understand you, The Larammerce team will go through the steps of creating a task with you in this section.

 ***1.*** **In this step you create a sub-branch on our main project:**